 • Benzoyl Peroxide: Again, I can’t find this in any actual drug reference books and a literature search didn’t turn up anything of use, but it is listed over and over on lists of things to avoid while pregnant.

 • Laser Therapy: I’ve seen laser therapy, whether for zapping away birth marks, tattoos or hair, listed over and over on lists of things to avoid while pregnant.
-Even my beloved Silk’n Sens Epil lists pregnancy as a contraindication for use.
-I had to stop using it as soon as I found out about the pregnancy.
 As well, most places that offer lasers refuse to treat you if you are pregnant.

 I would likely reserve lasers (and at home machines) to be used under the direction of your physician.
 There is some evidence in the medical literature that laser treatment is safe during pregnancy.